-- Runs the Rainforest tests using the Rainforest CLI on the staging server.
+- Runs the Rainforest tests using the CLI on the staging server.

-- Once the Rainforest tests are successful, pushes the “develop” branch to the “master” branch.
+- Once the Rainforest tests are successful, CircleCI pushes the

 - The previous step triggers another CI build, which pushes the code to production.

-Note: If any of the above steps fail, the entire build fails, preventing the deployment of broken code to your users.
+If any step fails, the build fails.
+This prevents the deployment of broken code to your users.

-For a complete picture, we encourage you to consult CircleCI’s Getting Started documentation.
+For the whole picture, we encourage you to consult CircleCI’s Getting Started documentation.

-The primary way to configure the CircleCI tool is through a file in your Git repository.
+The primary way to configure the CircleCI tool is to store a file in your git repository.
 You can see the sample configuration for our project here.

-Note: If you don’t see your API token, we recommend clicking the Rotate API Token button to receive a new token.
+Note: If you don’t see an API token in your Rainforest settings, click the Rotate API Token button to generate a new one.